skekre98/Arcade/README.md

 ## Minesweeper
 ![Screenshot](Pics/minesweeper.png)

-The snake script simulates the 1976 version of the classic Snake game.
-You increase in length as you eat more pieces of food.
-You don't want the snake to eat itself or bump into any walls.
+The minesweeper script simulates the 1960s version of the classic [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) game.
+You need to flag all the bombs without clearing any squares with underlying bombs.
 The script runs on Python 3.7.